This Month · July 2026

-What to plantthis week,in your corner of Australia.
+What to plantthis month,in your corner of Australia.

-Enter your postcode above for dates tuned to your climate.
+Enter your postcode below for dates tuned to your climate.

-The same calendar month means five different things across Australia’s climate zones — what to plant in May in Darwin is nothing like Hobart.
+The same calendar month means five different things across Australia’s climate zones, what to plant in July in Darwin is nothing like Hobart.
 Select your zone below, or enter your postcode for a fully personalised calendar.

 Personalised Planting Calendar